Morris County NJ Divorce Lawyers

 If you are going through a divorce, you have likely found yourself in a situation that you never intended nor anticipated.
 Emotions undoubtedly run high, and with your family and your future hanging in the balance, the stakes are infinitely higher.
 Perhaps your divorce is uncontested and you are simply seeking a resolution in the time-efficient, cost-effective manner possible.
 Or perhaps your case is highly acrimonious, you and your spouse cannot agree on a single issue, and you are preparing for the long and challenging road ahead.
 With questions ranging from finances to family that must be answered before you can legally dissolve your marriage and move forward, the divorce process can seem entirely overwhelming.
 An experienced New Jersey divorce attorney can serve as your greatest asset throughout the divorce process, providing you with the support, guidance, and aggressive advocacy that you need to reach your desired outcome.

 Townsend, Tomaio & Newmark is one of the largest and most well-equipped family law firms in the state of New Jersey.
+We proudly serve clients throughout Morris County, including Morristown, Morris Plains, Hanover, East Hanover, Livingston, Parsippany, Roseland, Mendham, Randolph, and Madison.
 Our New Jersey divorce attorneys have the skill and experience to handle the most complex and contentious divorce situations, as we tackle critical issues ranging from child custody, to alimony, child support, and division of assets.
 Having assisted countless clients from all walks of life, we have the knowledge and resources to achieve positive outcomes for high profile individuals, high net worth couples, and business owners and investors, as well as the compassion to support and advocate for parents and victims of domestic violence.

 Resolving New Jersey Divorce Matters